drBenway/pixi-vn-wiki/start/input.md

 }
 ```

-## Removing input request
+## Removing input prompt request

-To remove the input request, you must use the `narration.removeInputRequest()` function.
+To remove the input prompt request, you must use the `narration.removeInputRequest()` function.

 ```typescript
 narration.removeInputRequest()
 ```

-## How to create the input dialog UI
+## How to create the input prompt dialog UI

 For example: